leukschrauber/ITProjectManagement/teams/apiclient/docs/DefaultApi.md

 let apiInstance = new HtiBotApi.DefaultApi();
-let prompt = Tell me what the weather is like tomorrow; // String | The prompt of the user let userId = 1; // Number | The user id as determined by the caller let language = new HtiBotApi.LanguageEnum(); // LanguageEnum | The language for the operation. apiInstance.getAnswer(prompt, userId, language, (error, data, response) => {
+let prompt = Tell me what the weather is like tomorrow; // String | The prompt of the user let userId = 123abc; // String | The user id as determined by the caller let language = new HtiBotApi.LanguageEnum(); // LanguageEnum | The language for the operation. apiInstance.getAnswer(prompt, userId, language, (error, data, response) => {
   if (error) {